rokath/trice/docs/TraceWithTrice.md

 ###  5.1. <a name='Simplicity'></a>Simplicity

 - Add `trice.c` to the embedded project and `#include "trice.h"` to your source files.
-- *Trice* is just one `TRICE` source code macro replacing `printf` function calls nearly 1:1 and the **trice** tool is usable with only 2 command line switches:
+- Just one `TRICE` source code macro replaces `printf` function calls nearly 1:1 and the **trice** tool is usable with only 2 command line switches:
   - `trice update` for updating the source tree and the ID reference list
   - `trice log -port COMx -baud y`
-- The **trice** tools comes with many command line switches for tailoring various needs, but usually these are not needed.
+- The **trice** tool comes with many command line switches for tailoring various needs, but usually these are not needed.

 ###  5.2. <a name='triceConfig.hfile'></a>`triceConfig.h` file